remix-run/remix/README.md

 # Welcome to Remix!

-Remix is a framework for building better websites using modern web standards and best practices.
 We are happy you're here!

+[Remix](https://remix.run/) is a full stack framework for building better websites using modern web standards and best practices.
+Focus on your user interface and while Remix delivers a fast, slick, and resilient user experience.
+Serves fully formed HTML documents from anywhere: Cloudflare Workers, serverless and traditional Node.js.

 This repository contains the Remix source code.
 This repo is a work in progress, so we appreciate your patience as we figure things out.